Agricultural Literacy Curriculum Matrix

 brood: the offspring produced by the colony (eggs and larvae)

-cell: a hexagonal chamber built of beeswax for brood rearing and storage of honey and pollen
+cell: a hexagonal wax chamber built from beeswax for brood rearing and storage of honey and pollen

 drone: a male honeybee that is produced from an unfertilized egg